brianscherner/fly-fishing-journal/research-and-planning-log.md

 * 10:45 - 12:00pm: Worked on multi-step form validation.

 * 1:00pm - 3:15pm: Worked on multi-step form validation.
-Decided to work on trip details to take a break.
+Decided to take a break and work on 'Update' functionality.

 <!-- NOTES: